 An opportunity to get crafting, from 10am–5pm daily, Saturday 23 to Sunday 31 May (closing at 1pm on Sunday 31 May).
 Get messy and creative: your imagination is the limit.
 Free entry – just drop in.

-This is a flexible space with non-stop workshops and events for all ages including storytelling, illustration, circus workshops, ambient literature and hacking the web – legally.
+This is a flexible space with non-stop workshops and events for all ages, including storytelling, illustration, dance and cookery workshops with Cook School.

-Children aged 11 years and under must be accompanied at all times by a parent or guardian, including during events, unless otherwise stated.
+Children under 12 must be accompanied at all times by a parent or guardian, including during events, unless otherwise stated.

-The lost child point is located in the Make and Take Tent in the HAYDAYS courtyard between 10am-5pm every day.
-Outside these hours it is located in the Admin office next to the box Office.
+The lost child point is located in the Make & Take Tent in the HAYDAYS courtyard between 10am and 5pm every day from Saturday 23 May.
+Outside these hours it is located in the Admin Office, next to the Box Office.

 Visitors to Hay Festival may be filmed and/or photographed for future promotions of the Festival.